udacity/create-your-own-adventure/english/explore-outside/journey-to-flaming-tower/graham-cracker-cab/disagree-to-pay/magical-armor/magical-armor.md

-You conduct a series of hand-seals and summon Ragnor's armor to protect you from the bone-melting flame you expect to facein the flaming tower.
+You conduct a series of hand-seals and summon Ragnor's armor to protect you from the bone-melting flame you expect to face in the flaming tower.
 You approach the door with your glistening armor and picked up a rock as your weapon.
 You knock on the door and wait for you what is to come.